-As a result of the Authority's investments in container operations, the start of an intermodal service to/from Charlotte, and intense marketing efforts, the Authority was able to attract a number of new container services to the Port of Wilmington that started at the end of fiscal year 2017 and have upgraded in subsequent years.
-The expanded number and scope of container services has the potential to continue to increase container volume as the capacity on the services are allocated to Wilmington.
-The completion of the bulk wood pellet facility in Wilmington in fiscal year 2017 will continue to be a key driver of the increase in handled bulk cargo tonnage through the Wilmington locations.
-As a result of these growth projections, the Authority is anticipating that utilization at its existing facilities will improve, thus improving operating profitability.
-Based on current as well as anticipated financial performance, the Authority will have adequate cash flows from operations to meet all current obligations as well as debt service requirements.
-The Authority's debt service coverage for budgeted fiscal year 2020 is 1.74 to 1.00, which is well within the stipulated debt covenant requirements and sufficient to maintain its current credit ratings.
+As a result of the Authority's investments in container operations, the operation of an intermodal service to/from Charlotte, and intense marketing efforts, the Authority was able to attract a number of new container services to the Port of Wilmington.
+The expanded number, vessel size and scope of container services has the potential to continue to increase container volume as the capacity on the services are allocated to Wilmington.
+The completion of the bulk wood pellet facility in Wilmington in fiscal year 2017 continues to be a key driver of the increase in handled bulk cargo tonnage through the Wilmington location.